AnonMiraj/game_of_life/README.md

 - [x] autoplay and show gen
 - [x] add more cool Cellular automata
 - [x] add a way to change between the rules and maybe even a way to set your own
-- [ ] hot reload for development? (litrely no reason other than it's a cool idea)
+- [ ] hot reload for development?
+(Literally no reason other than it's a cool idea)
 - [ ] Record GIF ?
 And add one to the repo